 What matters most is already known to be the nutritional value, and although the formula may raise suspicions, you never know what we will find until we look at this table.

 We used the vanilla flavor table.

-The first column refers to a dose (32,4g) and the second to the values of this supplement for every 100g of product.
+The first column refers to a dose (32.4g) and the second to the values of this supplement for each 100g of product.

 Yes, only 67,90%.